DanOvad/covid-hotspots/cloud-function/README.md

     returned a file completely in the wrong format, specifically `package=version=build=channel`, instead of `package==version` as GCF was expecting.

 In the end, I created a virtual python environment using `venv` and `pip installed` required packages and the whole process was seemless.
 It was a lot more intuitive for me and has always just worked seemlessly.
+Although for more information on the differences between conda and pip, a post by Jake VanderPlas, [Conda: Myths and Misconceptions](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) gives a lot of good context.

+---
 ## Conclusion
 In conclusion, this process was actually incredibly easy.
 During the process I realized that App Engine automatically creates a bucket in Cloud Storage associated to the App.
 If I had hosted the web application on GCP from the start I likely could have leveraged that functionality, instead of creating a separate GCS bucket dedicated to hosting covid data.